xFutte/futte-newspaper/README.md

 - Previewing a story before publishing it
 - Display of prison sentences when someone gets sent to jail

 The resource supports a lot of customization.
-See everything in the [configuration](configuration) section.
+See everything in the [[configuration](https://github.com/xFutte/qb-newspaper/blob/master/README.md#configuration)](configuration) section.

 ### Preview
 | Opening newspaper | Reporter actions | Buying newspaper |